plmcdowe/Debug-VPM-All/README.md

 # Debug-VPM-All
+Rebuilds Dial Peers
-Determine if POTS lines are active with Python and 'debug vpm all'
+Determines if POTS lines are active with Python and 'debug vpm all'